 After start up, one or more device discovery windows can open.
 Allow processes to complete without interference.
-Refer to Release Notes for information on compatible driver versions.
 If a Fibre Channel card driver, ignore until instructed later in this process.
 At first start up after reimage, the system is in Embedded Security Update mode by default.